DrakeRyzer/SW5e-Episode-2/5-Starships/04-Modifications/index.md

 It is assumed that each member of the workforce works 8 hours per day.

 ### Modification Grade And Ship Tier
 Finally, modifications have a grade (0 if not listed).
 High-grade modifications are more costly, using scarce materials to construct and install.
-When purchasing and installing a modification with a listed grade, multiply the final cost of the modification by the modification’s grade, if Grade 1 or higher.
+When purchasing and installing a modification with a listed grade, multiply the final cost of the modification by them modification’s grade, if Grade 1 or higher.
 As an example, a Grade 2 modification would have two times the final cost of a Grade 0 or 1 modification.